 The Spirit of God has nothing to do with the lusts of our flesh, so when we choose to walk in them, He is not pleased; Rom 8:8.
 To live according to our flesh and not to the Word, we are sowing to our flesh and will reap only more sin and death; Gal 6:7-8, that means the everlasting life of God is grieved (Eph 4:30) and quenched (1 Thess 5:19) in us.
 We cannot serve both our flesh and God because one will be hated; Matt 6:24, essentially, when we do this, we are loving our lusts and hating God!

 God is generous to anyone willing to surrender to Him.
 Some think they need only to surrender once on the day they first believed, and it is evident because these will look and behave just like the world.
-But we know this is not so, for the life of the follower of Jesus is one of continual surrender, whereas we do.
+But we know this is not so, for the life of the follower of Jesus is one of continual surrender.
 He expands in us the Kingdom of God and reveals His Word as we make room for Him.

 Our motto is this: I will die (to Self and this world), so I may experience everlasting and an overcoming life.
 I will live this life always looking where I must die!